-|Mission requirements are provided by NOAA Users and stakeholders such as the National Weather Service, Data Centers, etc., to NOAA NESDIS and are documented in the GOES-R Level I Requirements Document (LIRD)||Program Control (Level II) requirements are provided by NOAA to the GOES-R Program and are documented in the GOES-R series Management Control Plan (MCP).||Project Control (Level III) requirements are the GOES-R Flight Project and GOES-R Ground Segment Project respective project plans.|
+|Mission requirements are provided by NOAA users and stakeholders such as the National Weather Service, data centers, etc., to NOAA NESDIS and are documented in the GOES-R series Level I Requirements Document (LIRD)||Program Control (Level II) requirements are provided by NOAA to the GOES-R Program and are documented in the GOES-R series Management Control Plan (MCP).||Project Control (Level III) requirements are the GOES-R Flight Project and GOES-R Ground Segment Project respective project plans.|

-|System (Level IIA) Requirements are provided by GPO to Flight and Ground Segment Projects and are documented in the Mission Requirements Document (MRD) and System Interface Requirements Documents (IRDs).||Segment/Elements (Level IIIA) requirements define the subsystems that meet the system (Level IIA) technical requirements and the interactions between those subsystems.|
+|System (Level IIA) requirements are provided by GPO to Flight and Ground Segment Projects and are documented in the Mission Requirements Document (MRD) and System Interface Requirements Documents (IRDs).||Segment/Elements (Level IIIA) requirements define the subsystems that meet the system (Level IIA) technical requirements and the interactions between those subsystems.|

 Program Systems Engineering is responsible for Requirements Management and Maintenance at a System level (Levels 1 and 2/2a) and the Projects’ respective Systems Engineering leads are responsible at Project (Level III, IV etc) and below.

-Verification and Validation (V&V) is an integral part of GOES-R Program Systems Engineering.
+Verification and Validation (V&V) is an integral part of GOES-R series Program Systems Engineering.
 PSE developed a GOES-R Series Program V&V Plan, which documents the test and evaluation approach and structure for System level V&V. The Program V&V Plan outlines overall V&V planning, execution, and management.
-This plan is consistent with the GOES-R Program Systems Engineering Management Plan (SEMP) and supports the achievement of GOES-R System acceptance and handover to NOAA.
-GOES-R PSE provides management and technical oversight of the overall GOES-R V&V activities.
+This plan is consistent with the GOES-R series Program Systems Engineering Management Plan (SEMP) and supports the achievement of GOES-R series system acceptance and handover to NOAA.
+PSE provides management and technical oversight of the overall GOES-R series V&V activities.
 This is done primarily through its role as chair of the GOES-R Integration, Verification, and Validation Working Group (GIVVWG), which includes membership from the Flight and Ground Segment Projects.
 PSE will maintain insight into each project’s development and V&V activities to ensure system verification and validation is complete.

-The GOES-R Program Risk Management process utilizes rating scales for several risk attributes.
+The GOES-R series Program Risk Management process utilizes rating scales for several risk attributes.
 The impact of a risk event can be to cost, schedule and/or technical performance simultaneously.
 For any risk, it is the impact with the most severe rating that is used to determine the risk exposure.
 A 5-Level method shall be used for evaluating attributes.
 Risk attributes of likelihood, consequence, and timeframe are initially estimated and entered at the same time the risk is identified and documented.

 |1||Evaluate to determine if there is a valid risk related to issue, concern, or problem identified.
 A risk is deemed valid if it truly represents a credible condition with some level of uncertainty having an impact on the program.|

 |2||Risk attributes (impact, probability, timeframe, and Expected Value) are assigned using qualitative assessment.|

 |3||Risk attributes are entered into the risk database.|

 |4||Risk attributes are reviewed and corrected periodically by the Risk Management Coordinator and the RMB.|

 |5||Candidate or Proposed Risks are validated, assigned a Risk Id, and prioritized in their respective areas by the GOES-R Series SPD, Project Manager, and the RMB.|

 |6||Top significant risks are further evaluated using quantitative analysis, as needed.|

 Program Systems Engineering will identify system level metrics to monitor and track.
 Each Project Systems Engineering Lead is responsible for identifying and managing the mission resources allocated for their respective segment.
 Additionally, the Project Systems Engineering Lead defines acceptable resource margins and establishes a margin management philosophy based on various stages of the mission lifecycle.
 As the system architecture matures, the precision of the resource estimates will improve, as will the method of estimating the resource requirements.
 Resource margins shall be met in accordance with the Goddard Standard 1000 document.

-The Technical Authority (TA) process for the GOES-R Program is defined in the Management Control Plan, Section 4.3.
-The technical authority process allows the designated TA to elevate a technical disagreements having significant impact on the GOES-R Program or Projects to the appropriate level of technical oversight.
+The Technical Authority (TA) process for the GOES-R series Program is defined in the Management Control Plan, Section 4.3.
+The technical authority process allows the designated TA to elevate a technical disagreements having significant impact on the GOES-R series Program or Projects to the appropriate level of technical oversight.